perpetuumm0bile/geograaf/README.md

 # Geograaf

 This is a browser text game, similar to classic paper game "Hangman".
-As opposed to Hangman, Geograaf focuses solely on cities within a randomly chosen country.
+As opposed to Hangman, Geograaf focuses solely on cities and towns within a randomly chosen country.
 First version will support only Canada as a country.

 ## Mechanics: